 Gillie set up Hope Valley Counselling in 2006 after achieving her Masters in Gestalt Psychotherapy.
-This is where she fine tuned the Hope Valley Counselling model for treating former cult members and survivors of spiritual abuse and undue influence - post-cult counselling.
+This is where she fine tuned the Hope Valley Counselling model for treating former cult members and survivors of spiritual abuse and undue influence - Post-Cult Counselling.

 Gillie was awarded her PhD in 2016 for her doctoral research dissertation/thesis entitled: 'Freeing the Authentic Self: Phases of Recovery and Growth from an Abusive Cult Experience'.
 She is a trained supervisor (Diploma) and provides supervision, consultation and training to other therapists, including those working within the cultic studies field, with undue influence, emotional and spiritual abuse.

-Gillie is an Executive member of BACP Spirituality and has been a Member of, and regular presenter at, The International Cultic Studies Association (ICSA) conferences for many years.
+Gillie was an Executive member of BACP Spirituality for 7 years, and has been a Member of, and regular presenter at, The International Cultic Studies Association (ICSA) conferences for many years.
 She is mental health editor of ICSA Today Magazine and on the Advisory Board for the Spiritual Abuse Resources (SAR) website, a division of ICSA.
 She is the Coordinator, and first ASP therapist, for EnCourage, a UK based charity for survivors of cults and abuse (1104694).
 Gillie regularly presents her research in cultic studies and is a contributor to several publications.
 Prior to being a therapist Gillie was a Secretary and a Legal Executive, before becoming a full-time mother to two beautiful daughters.
 She was born in Uganda, East Africa and went to boarding school in the UK, growing up as a true Third Culture Kid (TCK).